 Authority: 34 CFR 361.36(a)(3)(v)

-Employed individuals, who are eligible for VR services and require immediate equipment or services to maintain employment, are exempt from the Order of Selection policy.
+Employed individuals, who are eligible for VR services and require immediate equipment or services to maintain employment, are exempt from the Order of Selection policy..

 Counselors must evaluate the individual’s employment situation and comparable benefits, in accordance with special exemption protocols.